ZachRich/Knowledge-Base/Java/staticInitalizers.md

 This code sets the B and H static variables to an integer greater then 0.
 If they dont follow these bounds, an exception is thrown.

 ### Why would we use a static initializer?

 Firstly, you might never have any instances of your class.
 Or you might want to have the static members iniailized before you have any instances of the class.

-Firstly, you might never have any instances of your class.
-Or you might want to have the static members iniailized before you have any instances of the class.